davidhu2000/typescript_crash_course/decorators.md

 ## Static Property Decorators

-Property deorators can also be be applied to static class properties.
+Property decorators can also be be applied to static class properties.
 The syntax is the same.

 ```ts
 class StaticClass {